ucheetah/ucheetah.github.io/_posts/2024-06-11-exo-viz-cluster.md

 <strong> Observations </strong>
 <ul>
   <li>Obvious uptick in findings over the past decade.</li>
-  <li>2016 saw a near-doubling of exoplanets, owed to the <strong><a href="https://www.jpl.nasa.gov/missions/kepler" target="blank">Kepler Space Telescope Mission</a></strong>, the most successful exoplanet mission to date.</li>
+  <li>2016 saw a near-doubling of exoplanets, owed to the <u><a href="https://www.jpl.nasa.gov/missions/kepler" target="blank">Kepler Space Telescope Mission</a></u>, the most successful exoplanet mission to date.</li>
   <li>Transit method is clearly most successful.</li>
 </ul>
 <div style="height: 10px;"></div>
-<p>Observational cosmologist <strong><a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="blank">Chris Impey</a></strong> observed that the rapid discovery of exoplanets is comparable to the explosive growth of internet technology during the Dotcom bubble.
+<p>Observational cosmologist <u><a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="blank">Chris Impey</a></u> observed that the rapid discovery of exoplanets is comparable to the explosive growth of internet technology during the Dotcom bubble.
 Above that growth is on full display.</p>

 <div style="height: 20px;"></div>
 <h4>Distance from Earth</h4>